Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

 # Two Player requirements
 - Symmetry and Ratios of GUI are symmetrical
+  - must identify square in rectangle display
+  - where does score board and buttons go
 - Quit Button Works
 - Reset or Play again button works
 - Mode Button: Easy, Medium, Difficult (and/or Impossible) {Developer chooses what each of these mean}
 - 2-Player button works (1-Player Button displays but does not work)
 - Scoreboard works and indicates whose turn it is, and if move belongs to X or O
+  - advanced: personalize the scoreboard
+  - advanced: personalize who goes first
 - After starting a game, first click places an X and locks that space from more tokens
 - Second click places an O and locks that space
 - Alternate X & O Tokens, but these are independent of players (i.e. each player could be X or O)